yash-sharma1511/Python_training/class1/Main.md

   - A variable is a name that refers to a value stored in memory.
   - Python allows you to assign values to variables dynamically.

-## 2.1.1.1 Expressions in Python
+##  Expressions in Python
   - An expression is a combination of values, variables, operators, and function calls that Python evaluates to produce another value.

-## 2.1.1.1.Statements in Python
+##  Statements in Python
   - A statement is an instruction that Python executes.
 Statements do not necessarily return a value.

-## 2.1.1.2.
-Differentiate between data types and apply type conversions.
+##  Differentiate between data types and apply type conversions.
    - Integer (int)	x = 10
    - Float (float)	y = 3.14
    - String (str)	name = "Alice"